bballant/essays/Book-Report-Effective-C-2023-01-06.md

 in your own code.
 After reading _Effective C_ I feel like I could build something complex, safe, and "professional" in the C programming language.
-C now feels to me like a simple (and fun but I usually find programming fun), albeit dangerous, tool for manipulating that big state machine in my laptop.
+C now feels to me like a simple (and fun but I usually find programming fun), albeit dangerous, tool for manipulating the complex state machine in my laptop.